deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Ah, I knew you were all talk and no walk."
 Sean grinned as he sat down on the toilet lid again, plainly not serious.

 "It's not that, come on." she objected.
 "It's just that there's a time and a place, you know?
-If we were swimming in the lake or we were at the beach or…in a sauna or something, y'know, then swimsuits don't actually make a whole lot of sense.
-But I'm not going to just strip off around you in your bathroom, that'd just be…"
+If we were swimming in the lake or we were at the beach or...in a sauna or something, y'know, then swimsuits don't actually make a whole lot of sense.
+But I'm not going to just strip off around you in your bathroom, that'd just be..."

 She tailed off in search of the right word, and Sean nodded his understanding.
-"Well…yeah.
+"Well...yeah.
 You've got Adam."

 Her mood deflated instantly, like it had so many times in the preceding week.
-Where Adam hadn't noticed, however, Sean did. "…what happened?"
+Where Adam hadn't noticed, however, Sean did. "...what happened?"

 Ava didn't answer at first, she just wrapped her hair up in a towel turban and dried her arms and legs off, wondering how to answer.

-"…Sometimes…sometimes I feel like I'm…" She exhaled and tried again.
+"...Sometimes...sometimes I feel like I'm..."
+She exhaled and tried again.
 "Adam's got this mission of his.
 And, you know what?
 It's a good one.
 He wants to save people, stop anything like the San Diego blast from happening again.
-I'm…He's my fucking hero, Sean.
-And I'm, like…Lois Lane."
+I'm...He's my fucking hero, Sean.
+And I'm, like...Lois Lane."

-"So…?"
+"So...?"

-"So…" she sighed. "…Sometimes I feel like he doesn't love me."
+"So..." she sighed. "...Sometimes I feel like he doesn't love me."

 "Well-"

 "No, I know he *does* love me.
 I know that.
-It's just…he never…He doesn't…" She trailed off helplessly.
+It's just...he never...He doesn't..."
+She trailed off helplessly.
 "You know?"

 Sean blinked a bit, looked down, then hugged her, hard.

 It wasn't a big strong Adam bear-hug like she'd grown used to.
 It was the hug she *needed*, a caring one full of real concern and upset for her.
 She didn't second-guess herself---she just returned it, and they just stood there for a while, rocking gently in the middle of the room.

-"I uh…I have a new year's resolution I was going to make."
+"I uh...I have a new year's resolution I was going to make."
 Sean eventually told her, murmuring quietly in her ear.

 "What's that?"

-"I…resolved that I was going to tell you about the *huge* crush I have on you."
+"I...resolved that I was going to tell you about the *huge* crush I have on you."

-"Oh, Sean…" She let go and sat down again.
+"Oh, Sean..."
+She let go and sat down again.
 "Don't ask me to-"

 "I'm not." he interrupted.
-"We just needed that out in the open, because I think you need to hear some harsh truths and I don't want you thinking I'm trying to…Look, the point is, you need some honesty right now, okay?"
+"We just needed that out in the open, because I think you need to hear some harsh truths and I don't want you thinking I'm trying to...Look, the point is, you need some honesty right now, okay?"

-"…Okay."
+"...Okay."

 He sat on the edge of the bathtub.
-"Your relationship with Adam is making you miserable, and it's…it's hard to see." he said.
+"Your relationship with Adam is making you miserable, and it's...it's hard to see." he said.
 "The moment he shows up he's all you'll even look at, every conversation seems to come back to him at some point, but every week there's some new thing he's done, or said, or not done or said, that's making you feel neglected and, it's not just me," he waved his hand in the general direction of downstairs.
 "It breaks Charlotte's heart, and Ben's, it hurts all of us to see.
 We care about you, and it's really hard to see you being hurt."

 Ava just nodded, staring at the ground between her feet.